Boxer Dog Saves French Bulldog Brother Having Seizure While Owners Are Away, Captured on Home Camera

 What started as an ordinary afternoon quickly turned into a display of pure devotion.
 In the footage later shared on Facebook, Reggie can be seen pacing, nudging, and rolling Yogi into what looks like the recovery position—staying by his side until the episode passed.

 When Sarah reviewed the footage hours later, she couldn’t believe what she saw.
-It wasn’t rough play.
-It was one dog saving another.
+It wasn’t rough play; it was one dog saving another.
 Within days, the video went viral, and thousands of viewers couldn’t stop watching the powerful proof that love, even between animals, runs deep.

 Not all heroes wear capes.
 Some just have four paws and perfect timing.